 Virus Testing: Specimens from our trap collections will be sent weekly to Arbovirus Surveillance Laboratories of the Department of Public Health in Jamaica Plain in Boston, to be tested for the presence of encephalitis viruses.
-The District was charged last year, for the first time, a fee for each mosquito sample submitted ("pool"), \$25 per submitted pool with minimum number of ten individuals in each pool (to a maximum of fifty); we are still limited to sending a maximum of sixty pools per week.
-And the species to be submitted for testing was restricted primarily to the principal WNV vectors,

-Cx. pipiens and Cx. restuans, and the EEEV vectors, Cs. melanura and Cs. morsitans.
+The District was charged last year a fee for each mosquito sample submitted ("pool"), \$25 per submitted pool with minimum number of ten individuals in each pool (to a maximum of fifty); we are still limited to sending a maximum of sixty pools per week.
+The total amount spent on testing for 2011 was \$16,250.
+And the species to be submitted for testing was restricted primarily to the principal WNV vectors, Cx. pipiens and Cx. restuans, and the EEEV vectors, Cs. melanura and Cs. morsitans.
 However, during suspected peak transmission periods, the District has an agreement with DPH to increase the number of pools, as well as the number of species, including bridge vectors, to be tested.